graphql/composite-schemas-wg/README.md

 past and upcoming as well as [shared RFC documents](./rfcs).
 Anyone may edit an upcoming event's agenda to _attend_ or _propose an agenda item_.

+The results of this subcommittee being collaborated on in a separate spec repo: [graphql/composite-schemas-spec](https://github.com/graphql/composite-schemas-spec).

 All meetings occur via video conference, however participating company offices are welcome to host guests.